umarhassan-mitodl/21m.011-fall-2024/content/pages/week-6-recitation-6a-listening-reading-neff.md

 ### Antonio Vivaldi, "Autumn" from *The Four Seasons* (concerto or solo concerto)

 Not typical for most concertos, this concerto has an accompanying poem, most likely written by Vivaldi.
-This text of the poem appears as a subtitle in this video: Recording performed on original instruments by the Early Music Ensemble Voices of Music. {{% resource_link "0aa5120b-f031-4245-976b-ede108f5e193" "\[Listen on YouTube\]" %}}
+This text of the poem appears as a subtitle in this video: Recording performed on original instruments by the Early Music Ensemble Voices of Music. [\[Listen on YouTube\]](https://youtu.be/aryDMAP6oug?t=1243)

 IN YOUR DISCUSSION POST: Describe the musical attributes of each movement of this concerto.
 In other words, how can you differentiate one movement from the other two?
 Be sure to use musical terminology as precisely as possible.